Azerbaijan in the Eurovision Song Contest 2015: Semi-final

 Elnur Hüseynov took part in technical rehearsals on 14 and 16 May, followed by dress rehearsals on 20 and 21 May.
-This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury show on 20 May where the professional juries of each country watched and voted on the competing entries.

 The Azerbaijani performance featured Elnur Hüseynov in a black costume joined by two dancers dressed in grey.
 Hüseynov and the dancers performed a routine choreographed by Ambra Succi that was intended to convey a struggle between two wolves (the dancers) with Hüseynov ending the conflict.
 The staging for the performance focused on dark colours with the LED screens displaying a mystic atmosphere with an arid forest, a full moon and wild nature.
 The two backing dancers that joined Hüseynov on stage were Lukas McFarlane and Julia Spiesser, while three off-stage backing vocalists were also part of the performance: Tamara Nivillac, Krysten Cummings and Nicklas Lif.

 At the end of the show, Azerbaijan was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that the Azerbaijan placed tenth in the semi-final, receiving a total of 53 points.